Philosophy of Worship

 When I speak of “distractions” in a worship service I am not referring to someone dancing, shouting Hallelujah, or lifting their hands.
 Those forms of worship are righteous and welcomed by God in congregational worship.
 They are only a distraction for church bodies forbidden to use them for the sake of keeping order.

 The worship of God with dance, crying out to Him with a loud voice, waving of flags, and lifting of hands can be done in order and is biblical.
 It must be noted here, however, that some churches simply do not wish for that to be part of their “church culture.”
 Therefore the church that dances should not look down on the church that does not.
 And the church that refuses to dance should not look down on the church that does.
-Churches that allow dance, clapping of hands, and shouting unto God with a loud voice, often purposefully set time aside for praise and worship of God in this way making it orderly.
-It is not a wild free for all or at least it should not be.
+Churches that allow dance, clapping of hands, and shouting unto God with a loud voice, often purposefully set time aside for praise and worship of God in this way.
+It has an order.
+It is not a wild free for all.

 While the believer can worship God without music and without dance it must be noted that the believer can not offer praise and worship to God without offering something.
 Contrary to popular belief in some circles, praise is an action word, it is not an option, and it is not subject to one’s personality.
-Like most things Christ calls humanity to do, praise and worship, often requires man to step outside of his comfort zone and express and or declare boldly his love for his God.
+Like most things Christ calls humanity to do, praise and worship, often requires man to step outside of his comfort zone and express and or declare boldly his love for God.
 “Not feeling it” or “that’s not my personality” is something to overcome.
 We must offer to God the fruit of our lips.
-C. H. Spurgeon put it this way,

 “Let us offer the sacrifice of praise to God continually, that is, the fruit of our lips giving thanks to His name.”
 Or, as the Revised Version has it, “the fruit of lips which make confession to His name.”
 So, then, we are to utter the praises of God and it is not sufficient to feel adoring emotions.
 The priesthood of Believers requires them to praise God with their lips.
 Should we not sing a great deal more than we do?
 Psalms and hymns and spiritual songs should abound in our homes.
 It is our duty to sing as much as possible.
 We should praise as much as we pray.”